frkandris/WP-Print/README.md

 - Provides a "Print This Page" button on the printer-friendly version
 - Removes all unnecessary elements (headers, sidebars, footers, widgets) for clean printing
 - Responsive design that works well on all devices
+- Configurable settings to choose which post types display the print button

 ## Installation